Azure/AutoML-Distributed-Training-For-Tabular/README.md

 </ul>

 ## Contact
-For any question regarding AzureML Foundation models, please contact azmlfoundationmodels@microsoft.com
+For any question regarding this feature, please contact automlsupport@microsoft.com

 ## Contributing